LogoFlexColorScheme

 When we build this example, we can see our custom colors being used on all widgets.
 We also notice that the widget components look a lot different compared to example 1.
 This is because we enabled using the FlexColorScheme opinionated component sub-themes by default when we used the themeController.useSubThemes value.

-Custom1 light Custom2 light Custom3 light
+Custom1 light

-In dark theme mode it looks like this:
+In dark theme mode, it looks like this:

-Custom1 dark Custom2 dark Custom3 dark
+Custom1 dark

 We can compare the difference between using the FlexColorScheme opinionated component sub-themes and just default widget theming by toggling the switch for it.

-Custom theme with component sub-themes enabled
+Custom colors M2 theme with component sub-themes enabled

-Custom theme with component sub-themes disabled
+Custom colors M2 theme with component sub-themes disabled